ioBroker/ioBroker.admin/README.md

 ### 6.6.5 (2023-07-31)
 * (foxriver76) also show js-controller upgrade instructions if UI upgrade is available
 * (buefox/foxriver76) allow array values to be stored in custom editor
-* (foxriver76) fixed bug which prevented creationg of new objects
+* (foxriver76) fixed bug which prevented the creation of new objects
 * (bluefox/foxriver76) fixed bug which prevented opening adapter readme
 * (foxriver76) fixed ChipInput jsonConfig component
+* (bluefox) corrected opening of custom tabs, e.g., for fullcalendar

 ### 6.6.4 (2023-07-28)
 * (bluefox) Better licenses handling (especially for vis-2)